firesidetoolkit/firesidetoolkit.github.io/support.md

 If you're brand new to the toolkit, we advise you start from the top and read your way down!

 ## The Basic Game Loop
+Each game follows a basic loop that we created for the Fireside Toolkit: Your game starts on your Main Menu.
+The game progresses round by round, with each round broken up by individual player turns.
+Each round has a special start and end portion that you will create.
+At the end of every round, the game will look at Game Over Requirements, that you will make, to check to see if it should start another round or continue to the ending.
+If the game over requirements are met, each player is given an individual ending.
+Once complete, the game returns to the main menu.

 ## Getting Started
 Upon opening the toolkit, you'll be met with a blank "Project Home" screen.
 Before you are three